Identify hidden financial and tax risks for your acquisition

-It provides the buyer an opportunity to discover potential “skeletons in the closet” prior to an acquisition.
+Due diligence provides the buyer an opportunity to uncover potential “skeletons in the closet” prior to an acquisition.

 Financial due diligence